 My friend (I’ll call him Joe) already has a second residency that is leading to a second citizenship.
 Now he has established residency in a third country to take advantage of the short timeframe that country requires for one to be married to a citizen before he can be naturalized.

 In the course of our conversation, Joe explained why he’s taking this step, and his answer is the same one I’d give—namely, he’s getting this third residency because he can.

 My friend isn’t a paranoid or a conspiracy-theory type.
 He’s a regular guy taking advantage of options available to him… while they remain available to him.
 It’s a very smart strategy, because, when it comes to residency and citizenship, the rules are always changing.
 Options today may be gone tomorrow.

 Taking advantage of opportunities as they present themselves is critical to your success as you work to plant your international flags.
 Do you need a second residency option if you’re planning on staying where you currently live for the next 10 years?
 Not necessarily, but establishing that residency as and when you have the chance may be the difference between having it when you need it and not being able to get it at all.

 Another friend (I’ll call her Mary) has two children for whom she recently obtained formal citizenship and passports from their father’s home country, Britain.
-The children already had EU passports from Italy (her home country), so Mary had always wondered whether she really needed to take the time and make the effort to get her kids second EU passports… until she started traveling with them more often.
+The children already had EU passports from Italy (her home country), so Mary had always wondered whether she really needed to take the time and make the effort to get her kids what amounted at the time to a second EU passport… until she started traveling with them more often.